Do Go On - 163 - WW2 Badass Audie Murphy

 That's a dog.

-I would have looked very unfavorably upon him, but now I now look unfavorably upon the others.
-Yeah the Germans.
-They dogged him.
+but now I look unfavorably upon the others.

-So he gets he gets killed by the machine gun fire.
-It was a bit of a trap.
-An
+So he gets killed by the machine gun fire.

-invented my body.
-My brain is coldly alert and logical.
 I do not think of the danger to myself.

-My whole being is concentrated on killing.
+my whole being is concentrated on killing.

-So he goes batching.
+So he goes bat-shin.

-Right.
 Would I be right in saying that those guys who shot him were Nazis?

 Well, I guess.